 It’s great to have standard metrics, such as onload time and start render, that work across all web pages.
 But these metrics don’t tell you about important things you care about, such as how quickly your ads and third parties are rendering, or how fast your site appears to users.

-Business metrics such as cart size and conversion information.
-You can use this data to create correlation charts, like the one below, which show you the relationship between your performance metrics and business metrics.
+Transactional information such as cart size and conversion information.
+You can use this data to create correlation charts, like the one below, which show you the relationship between your performance metrics and business metrics

 A/B testing information such as the name of the test bucket.